-- Nothing is to be on/at one's desk during an exam except a pencil, an eraser, and the individual's student card. - Do not wear baseball caps to exams. - Do not bring or wear smart watches, music players, cell phones, beepers, or other electronic devices to exams.
+Nothing is to be on/at one's desk during an exam except a pencil, an eraser, and the individual's student card.

+Do not wear baseball caps to exams.

+Do not bring music players, cell phones, beepers, or other electronic devices to exams.